Note: The risk of bias by domain corresponds to the highest risk of bias among outcomes by domain.

 Data available for all or nearly all participants.

 Risk assessed to be low for the outcome: Mortality (D28).
 Clinical improvement (D28).
+Time to clinical improvement.
 Adverse events.
 Serious adverse events.

 |Measurement of the outcome||